Ronny Pasla

-Ronny Pasla (born 15 April 1947) is a former Indonesian football player who played as a goalkeeper.
-He represented the Indonesian national team from 1967 to 1979.
+Ronny Pasla (15 April 1947 – 24 November 2025) was an Indonesian footballer who played as a goalkeeper.
+He represented the Indonesia national team from 1967 to 1979.

 Pasla is regarded as one of the finest goalkeepers in Indonesia's history.
 He served as the primary goalkeeper for the national team during the 1970s, succeeding his predecessor, Judo Hadianto.
 Throughout his tenure with the national team, he contributed to Indonesia's victories in the 1968 King's Cup, 1969 Merdeka Tournament, 1972 Jakarta Anniversary Tournament, and 1972 Pesta Sukan Cup.

-Before moving to Persija Jakarta in the latter part of his career, Pasla played for PSMS Medan and helped the team to won Aga Khan Gold Cup in 1967.
+Before moving to Persija Jakarta in the latter part of his career, Pasla played for PSMS Medan and helped the team to win the Aga Khan Gold Cup in 1967.

 Early life

 Ronny Pasla was born on 15 April 1947 in Medan, North Sumatra, to parents Frans Felix Pasla and Magdalena Sorongan.
-Both of his parents are Minahasan people hailing from Manado, North Sulawesi.
+Both of his parents were Minahasan people hailing from Manado, North Sulawesi.

 Pasla was initially a talented tennis player.
 He was even registered as an athlete to represent North Sumatra in the 6th National Sports Week (PON) held in Jakarta in 1965.
 However, this event was ultimately canceled following the outbreak of the 30 September Movement.
 Subsequently, Pasla achieved victory in the 1967 National Junior Tennis Championship in Malang, East Java.

-Personal life
+Personal life and death

-He is married to Enny K. Pasla, and together they have 6 children, Fransiska, Fransisce, Renaldo, Jonny Raymond, Diaz and Sisfani.
+Pasla was married to Enny K. Pasla, and together they had six children; Fransiska, Fransisce, Renaldo, Jonny Raymond, Diaz and Sisvanni Natalia Theresia.

+Pasla died in Jakarta on 24 November 2025, at the age of 78.